-All of the key concepts and critical issues of network security are covered in this module, with particular emphasis on standards, protocols and applications.
-The module will provide you with an understanding of network security technologies, algorithms and protocols, the design criteria in cryptography and data security, as well as developing basic system analysis and solution synthesis.
+This module covers the concepts and critical issues of security with emphasis on security architecture and mechanisms, standards, protocols, solutions and applications.
+It will provide you with an understanding of security technologies, algorithms and solutions as well as an understanding of the design criteria in security, basic system security analysis, and security solution synthesis.

 Penetration Testing and Forensics

 The aim of this module is to provide you with the knowledge and experience in methodological approach to computer forensics and evidence analysis.
 It will familiarise you with the methods intruders use to gain unauthorised access to an organisation's networked systems and then compromise them.
 The extensive module involves at least 72 hours spent working in labs, developing in-depth experience of pen- testing methodologies and various vulnerability assessment procedures.